 RB Leipzig signs national player Johan Bakayoko for 18 million euros!

-The 22-year-old Bakayoko has already played 18 caps for Belgium and is expected in Leipzig on Tuesday to complete his medical check.
-He signs a contract that should be valid until 2030.
-With this transfer he is already the fourth player who joins RB Leipzig this season.
-During this transfer period, Leipzig has invested a total of around 62 million euros in new talents to strengthen the squad.
-In contrast, there is revenue of around 7.5 million euros from the exits of Iliax Moriba and Yussuf Poulsen, which were also moved to make room for fresh blood.
+The 22-year-old Bakayoko has already made 18 international appearances for Belgium and is expected in Leipzig on Tuesday to complete his medical check.
+He signs a contract that will be valid until 2030.
+With this transfer, he is the fourth player to join RB Leipzig this season.
+Leipzig has invested a total of around 62 million euros in new talent during this transfer period to strengthen the squad.
+This compares to income of around 7.5 million euros from the departures of Iliax Moriba and Yussuf Poulsen, who were also moved to make room for fresh blood.

 Leipzig also grabs Diomande

 In addition, RB Leipzig also has an insight into the future.
-The club is about to be committed to 18-year-old Yan Diomande, who is currently playing the CD Leganés in the Spanish second division club.
-An oral agreement has already been reached, and his contract runs until summer 2027.
-This shows once again that Leipzig has a good knack for having young talents on the radar and bringing them into their ranks.
+The club is close to signing 18-year-old Yan Diomande, who currently plays for Spanish second division club CD Leganés.
+A verbal agreement has already been reached and his contract runs until the summer of 2027.
+This shows once again that Leipzig has a good knack for keeping young talents on the radar and bringing them into their ranks.

-Despite the great interest of Bayer Leverkusen to Bakayoko, the Bundesliga rival withdrew from the change poker.
-Leipzig has played this decision in the cards and enables them to continue to pursue their sports strategy and to invest in a targeted manner in quality.
-The transfer market offers a variety of occasions, with Leipzig clearly on the winning page.
+Despite Bayer Leverkusen's great interest in Bakayoko, their Bundesliga rivals withdrew from substitution poker.
+This decision played into Leipzig's hands and enabled them to continue to pursue their sports strategy and invest specifically in quality.
+The transfer market offers a variety of opportunities, with Leipzig clearly on the winning side.

 A look at the competitive landscape

-The transfer of Bakayoko is part of a larger trend in European football, where the transfer sums often climb to dizzying heights.
-The competitiveness of the 1st Bundesliga is not only evident in the high editions of the clubs, but also on the transfer deficit, which prevails in the 2024/2025 season.
+Bakayoko's transfer is part of a larger trend in European football, where transfer fees often reach dizzying heights.
+The competitiveness of the 1st Bundesliga is reflected not only in the clubs' high spending, but also in the transfer deficit that prevails in the 2024/2025 season.
 Overall, the clubs had higher expenses than income, which illustrates the complexity of the market.
-According to Statista , the Bundesliga invests vigorously, but cannot keep up with the enormous sums that are called up in the English Premier League.
+Loud Statista The Bundesliga invests heavily, but cannot keep up with the enormous sums that are called for in the English Premier League.